padreati/rapaio/README.md

 * DVector - vector of frequencies
 * Unique - data structure to collect and manipulate unique values of a variable
 * Group - data structure to build and manipulate group by aggregations
+* Index - data structure for transforming value domains into dense indexes

 **Core**